StatCan/egp-maintenance-tools/docs/source/data_models/canadian_road_network.rst

    :widths: auto
    :align: left

    1, "Permanently Fixed", "The barrier cannot be removed without destroying it.
 Heavy equipment needed in order to allow further access.
 Examples of permanently fixed blocked passage are concrete blocks or a mound of earth."
    2, "Removable", "The barrier is designed to free the entrance to the (other side of the) Road Element that it is blocking.
 Further access easily allowed when so desired."

-acquisition_technique
+Acquisition Technique
 ^^^^^^^^^^^^^^^^^^^^
 **Duplicate**

-planimetric_accuracy
+Planimetric Accuracy
 ^^^^^^^^^^^^^^^^^^^^
 The planimetric accuracy expressed in meters as the circular map accuracy standard (CMAS)